jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

 - **Recognize and Reward [Empowerment Behaviors](#empowerment)**
   - Leveraging empowerment supercharges the benefits of role clarity, leading to accelerating levels of trust and health.
 - **Build [Core Teams](#core-team)**
-  - A core team consists of individuals who fulfill three areas of primary responsibility: *managing customer expectations*, *managing business expecations* and *containing complexity*.
+  - A core team consists of individuals who fulfill three primary responsibilities: *managing customer expectations*, *managing business expecations* and *containing complexity*.
 - **Work toward emergence of the [Lead Team](#lead-team)**
   - The emergence of the lead team reflects the success of core teams growing and thriving throughout the organization.
 - **[Authenticity is Not Optional](#authenticity-is-not-optional)**